department-of-veterans-affairs/va.gov-team/products/health-care/champva/1010D/sourceoftruth_with_stories.md

  <summary>If you’re a surviving spouse who remarried but is once again single, submit copy of the legal document that ended your marriage.</summary>

-This legal document that provides confirmation of your ended marriage with a deceased Veteran may be a divorce decree, death certificate, or annulment decree.
+This legal document provides confirmation of your ended marriage with a deceased Veteran.
+You may include a divorce decree, death certificate, or annulment decree.

 </details>

-### [H2] Get more information
+### [H2] Additional information about CHAMPVA

 { Link }[Get answers to frequently asked questions about CHAMPVA](https://www.va.gov/COMMUNITYCARE/programs/dependents/champva/CHAMPVA-faq.asp)
 <br/>{ Link }[Find out how to file a CHAMPVA claim](https://www.va.gov/COMMUNITYCARE/programs/dependents/champva/champva-claim.asp)